 If you’re regularly in and out of the doctor’s office, you may benefit more from higher premiums and a lower deductible to receive coverage sooner.
 On the other hand, if you’re in good health and receive medical services once in a blue moon, you’re better off with an HDHP.
 Not only will it cost you less over time, but if you run into an emergency or unexpected expense, you’ll have an HSA to fall back on.

-By narrowing down what services you value the most, you can determine which type of deductible will work best for you.
+By narrowing down what services you value the most, you can determine which type of deductible health insurance plans will work best for you.
 Decide what you’re comfortable with, which plan has your primary care physician in your network, and from there, you can compare prices and coverage with other policies in the healthcare marketplace.